-This proposal will positively impact children with disability and contribute towards the health and wellbeing of every child, as they will feel safe when going out and about.
+This proposal will positively impact children with disability and contribute towards the health and wellbeing of every child, as they will feel safe when around the road network.

 Data from various local authorities where the 20mph speed limit has been implemented shows a decline in road accident casualty.
 For example, an estimate of 9.5% reduction in casualties were recorded following the 20mph pilot scheme in South Central Edinburgh.